 The Jewish Studies Program completed its first year of the academic minor in 2009, so Holli’s goal for this project was to develop an assessment plan for the program and develop rubrics to assess student work.
 As a first step, Holli created an assessment committee for the program.
 The committee developed a plan to involve faculty teaching Jewish Studies courses in aligning course and program outcomes, and identifying student work that reflects achievement of program-level outcomes.
 The committee also examined capstone projects from graduating seniors and developed rubrics to assess program outcomes.
 These initial steps have helped to establish a manageable course of action for meaningful, ongoing assessment of the Jewish Studies Program.

-Edmundo Litton – Specialized Programs in Urban Education, School of Education
+Edmundo Litton – Specialized Programs in Urban Education

 The LMU/LA CAST Program in the Department of Specialized Programs in Urban Education developed a laptop initiative in 2007 aimed at integrating teaching and learning strategies with technology both inside and outside of the classroom and promoting digital equity.
 Edmundo’s project examined this initiative by assessing a student learning outcome of the LMU/LA CAST program.
 He conducted phone interviews with alumni and current students and used a rubric to examine examples of work students developed for use with their own K-12 students.
 Using the findings from both sets of evidence, he was able to identify ways to enhance students’ ability to integrate teaching and technology in the program.
 Edmundo plans to present his findings to program faculty to discuss how the program can close the assessment loop for this outcome by making changes for improvement.

 Vanessa Newell – Production